DaemonInformatica/BeanstalkWorkerDecodeMD5/README.md

 - cleanup the debug information.
 - implement feedback about status of the worker to the server. (the database already has a table for this, but the listener has not yet been implemented).
 - implement a measure of control over the beanstalk.
+- Fix an out of memory Error that comes up after running the client a while...
+- Fix the uber-ugly again and again re-connecting of beanstalk.
+It's a stateful connection for chrissake!